Do You Sweat After You Eat? What Your Body Is Trying to Tell You About Your Diet and Health

 Psychological Reasons

-While the reasons for sweating when eating food is often linked to a medical condition, it can also have psychological reasons.
+While the reasons for sweating when eating is often linked to a medical condition, it can also have psychological reasons.
 Anxiety can cause you to sweat after eating foods that usually do not make people sweat.
 This type of sweating typically occurs on your face and neck.
 Stress, which has similar factors as anxiety, can also be a trigger.

 Only 10% to 15% of people who sweat after eating seek medical attention.